n8n vs Make.com

 Why n8n Wins for Devs

-The self-hosting option is huge.
-Run n8n on a $5/month VPS and process unlimited operations.
-No per-operation pricing.
+The self-hosting option is still huge.
+Run n8n on a $5/month VPS and process unlimited executions.
 Your workflows, your data, your rules.
+And as of the April 2026 pricing overhaul, even the paid cloud plans dropped their active-workflow caps — every tier now gets unlimited workflows, you only pay for executions.

 The code nodes are also way more powerful.
 Write JavaScript or Python directly in your workflow.
 Access npm packages.
 Do actual programming when the visual builder isn't enough.